Caliope-SpeechProcessingLab/SpeechTester/README.md

    ## 3. Setting-up one simulation

    #### a.
 Your audiofile list
    Every audio file in each simulation folder must have a certain syntax.
 Each filename is composed of fields which are separated by "\_" characters.
 First field must indicate the word recorded.
-The second one has to show the locutor identifier, which can be any sequence of letters that you prefer.
+The second one has to show the speaker identifier, which can be any sequence of letters that you prefer.
 The rest of the audio filename is free-writing.
 An example could be:

         ba_S01_extraFields.wav